Automattic/host-partner-documentation/woocommerce/update-connected-site.md

 # Update Connected Site

-Change the site linked to a host-plan.
+Change the site connected to the plan.

 ```
 POST /update-connected-site